Irish Setter

 Essential Supplies Checklist for Irish Setter

-Preparing your home for a Irish Setter requires species-specific supplies.
+Preparing your home for an Irish Setter requires breed-appropriate supplies.
 Essential items include: a properly sized crate appropriate for Large (60-70 lbs) dogs ($50-$300), species-appropriate food and feeding supplies ($60-$120), collar and leash ($30-$150), a safe and comfortable resting area ($30-$100), identification tags or microchip registration ($20-$60), basic grooming supplies suited to Irish Setter's moderate maintenance needs ($20-$80), species-appropriate toys and enrichment items for their outgoing personality ($30-$80), waste management supplies ($20-$40 monthly), and a first-aid kit with species-appropriate supplies ($30-$50).
 Total initial supply cost for Irish Setter: $290-$980.
 Prioritize quality on items that affect health and safety; economize on accessories that can be upgraded later.

 Training Milestones for Irish Setter